Maduro to Trump: 'Get your dirty hands off Venezuela!'

-CARACAS Venezuelan President Nicolas Maduro blasted Donald Trump on Friday after a fresh round of U.S. sanctions and strong condemnation of his socialist government from the U.S. leader.
+CARACAS (Reuters) - Venezuelan President Nicolas Maduro blasted Donald Trump on Friday after a fresh round of U.S. sanctions and strong condemnation of his socialist government from the U.S. leader.

 "Enough meddling ...
 Go home, Donald Trump.
 Get out of Venezuela," Maduro thundered in a speech carried on live TV.
 "Get your dirty hands out of here."